-6.6.3 Querying Codepage Coverage and Fallback Fonts
+6.5.3 Querying Codepage Coverage and Fallback Fonts

-PDF\info\font() can also be used to check whether a font is suited for creating text output in a certain language or script, provided the codepage is known which is required for the text.
+PDF_info_font() can also be used to check whether a font is suited for creating text output in a certain language or script, provided the codepage is known which is required for the text.
 Codepage coverage is encoded in the OS/2 table of the font.
-Note that it is up to the font designer to decide what exactly it means that a font support a particular codepage.
+Note that it is up to the font designer to decide what exactly it means that a font supports a particular codepage.
 Even if a font claims to support a specific codepage this does not necessarily mean that it contains glyphs for all characters in this codepage.
-If more precise coverage information is required you can query the availability of all required characters as demonstrated in Section 6.6.2, "Font-specific Encoding, Unicode, and Glyph Name Queries", page 157.
+If more precise coverage information is required you can query the availability of all required characters as demonstrated in Section 6.5.2, "Font-specific Encoding, Unicode, and Glyph Name Queries", page 132.

-Checking whether a font supports a codepage.
+Check whether a font supports a codepage.
 The following fragment checks whether a font supports a particular codepage: